 A classic heart shape, a golden sandy beach, a sparkling turquoise ocean, and some flip flops.
 Pure summer joy.

-This design has been done by lots of folks around the web, so I’m not sure whose beach cookies came first, but if you want to check out some other variations, here are a few of my faves:
+This design has been done by lots of folks around the web, so I’m not sure whose beach cookies came first.

 First things first, let’s get our flip-flop royal icing transfers going, so they have plenty of time to dry.
 With pink piping icing and wax paper taped to a cutting board, I freehanded the sandals.
 Really, they’re not complicated at all: just a couple of icing dots, the top bigger than then bottom.
 After a few minutes, add a thin “V” to make the flip-flop strap with white piping icing using a tiny #1 decorating tip.
 Do make extra in case some break or some look goofy!